+Gillian is the advisor to all international undergraduate students.
 After spending several years living and working in southern China, Gillian moved back to her native New England and began working at Brandeis in 2009.
-Gillian enjoys advising and getting to know Brandeis's amazing international students!
-Gillian holds a BA in Anthropology and Asian Studies (with a concentration in Chinese) from Mount Holyoke College as well as a TEFL Certification for Teaching English as a Foreign Language from Peking University.
-A food enthusiast, Gillian loves to cook and host dinner parties for family and friends.
+Gillian enjoys advising and getting to know Brandeis's international students!
+Gillian holds a BA in Anthropology and Asian Studies (with a concentration in Chinese) from Mount Holyoke College, a TEFL Certification for Teaching English as a Foreign Language from Peking University and a Master's in Teaching Chinese from Brandeis.
+Gillian loves to cook and host dinner parties for family and friends.

-Ruth joined the Brandeis community in 2001 with extensive international experience and education.
-Prior to Brandeis, she was the director and a teacher in an ESL program for an organization called ACCESS in Boston’s Chinatown.
+Ruth is the primary advisor for J-1 students and also assists J-1 scholars.
+Ruth joined the ISSO at Brandeis in 2001.
+Prior to Brandeis, Ruth was the director and a teacher in an ESL program and served on the board of directors for ACCESS, an organization in Boston’s Chinatown.
 She also taught ESL classes for a summer in Dushanbe, Tajikistan and, while there, enjoyed traveling in Tajikistan and Uzbekistan.
 She recalls her most amazing adventure as doing relief work in Colombia for three months.
-With a BS in French and minor in Spanish, and a MA in TEFL and Intercultural Studies, Ruth advises international students concerning travel and employment, and also organizes workshops for the ISSO.
 To add to her international experience, Ruth lived in various European countries for over 8 years.
+She enjoys advising and getting to know Brandeis students and scholars from around the world!
+Ruth holds a BS in French and minor in Spanish, and a MA in TEFL and Intercultural Studies.

-Bonnie is the newest member the ISSO team.
+Bonnie is the advisor to international graduate students.
 Her background includes a BA in Spanish and a minor in Psychology.
 She also has a master’s degree in Education.
 Bonnie has spent many years teaching English and living abroad in Seville, Spain.
 Her unique educational experiences, love for travel, and love for all cultures have led her to the globalized Brandeis University.
 For Bonnie, one of the best things about working at Brandeis is that there is an opportunity to connect with so many wonderful students, staff, and faculty from all over the world.
 In Bonnie’s spare time, she loves to travel, flamenco dance, and spend quality time with family and friends.